droxey/lessonplans/bew1.1/intro-to-flask.md

 4. Finally define `__main__`
 5. Demo the function by running `flask run` on the terminal

+### Live Code: Making A Static Site Dynamic

+#### Step by Step

+1. Use `flask-starterpack` to demonstrate how to make a static site dynamic
+2. Explain why static HTML and CSS  goes in the `static` folder
+3. Serve the static HTML page via `http://localhost:8000/index.html` first
+4. Show how to serve the template in the `templates` directory with Flask

 ```python
 # 1. import Flask